 That’s right; it’s possible to grow your own produce by regrowing vegetables, fruits, and herbs, and producing your own crops.
 And we have 40 of the best plants you can regrow using the scraps from your kitchen.

-How to Use Plants You Can Regrow to Produce Fruits, Herbs, and Vegetables
+Plants You Can Regrow and Produce Fruits, Herbs, and Vegetables (Video Tutorials)

 When creating your scrap garden, it’s important to know that you should handle each of the food scraps differently.
 Here is a quick overview of each.